zarela/BlackJack-Game/README.md

 ### Global Variables

 Card ()
-//Makes a single card which contains name, suit and points as properties
+* Makes a single card which contains name, suit and points as properties

 Deck()
-//Uses a constructor to make all cards in the deck grabbing an array of cards (deck) and resets so this function can only be created once preventing making multiple decks.
+* Uses a constructor to make all cards in the deck grabbing an array of cards (deck) and resets so this function can only be created once preventing making multiple decks.

 Deck.prototype.draw()
-//Takes as a parameter of number, where number is the name of cards to be drawn from the deck.
+* Takes as a parameter of number, where number is the name of cards to be drawn from the deck.
 Also, these drawn cards will be removed from the deck.

 Deck.prototype.reset()
-//Makes unique Cards for a deck containing card name, suit and points.
+* Makes unique Cards for a deck containing card name, suit and points.
 Taking in consideration that J, Q and K are worth 10 points.

 Deck.prototype.shuffle()
-//Takes the Deck of cards and shuffles them to be displayed randomly
+* Takes the Deck of cards and shuffles them to be displayed randomly

 ### App Object